chum46/AI-Scout-Pro-Basketball/README.md

 - Store csv in the [`data`](/data) folder in this projects main directory

 #### 3. Create `sqlite3` Database
-Instructions can be found in the `create_database` notebook.
+Instructions can be found in the `00_create_database` notebook.
 This database will be used for accessing and saving datasets.

 ## Context